 Eureka is a map editor for the classic DOOM games, and a few related games such as Heretic and Hexen.
 It supports Linux, Windows and OS X.

 See the About page for more information and screenshots

-The current version is 1.11 -- grab it on the
+The current version is 1.21 -- grab it on the Files page on SourceForge.

 A new version of Eureka has just been released.

 Major changes in v1.11 include:

 Plus much more, see the full list of changes here: Changes111

 BTW, the SVN repository has been transferred into a GIT repository.